 Ex-governor: Alabama 'needed to be relieved' from scandal

-Former Governor Robert Bentley, left, prepares to move out of the Alabama Governors Mansion on Friday, April 14, 2017, in Montgomery, Ala..
+Former Governor Robert Bentley prepares to move out of the Alabama Governors Mansion on Friday, April 14, 2017, in Montgomery, Ala..
 Bentley resigned Monday after agreeing to plead guilty to two misdemeanor campaign finance violations.

 Comments